mikeleppane/mikeleppane/README.md

 ### Hi there 👋.
 My name is Mikko.

+> *\"I'm not a great programmer; I'm just a good programmer with great habits.\"*  -Kent Beck

 ## I'm a Husband, Father and Developer!!
+I'm Mikko from Finland, and I do test automation development (Python&RobotFramework).
+I really enjoy learning languages and frameworks like React or Rust.
+I'm also a big advocate on Clean Code.
+Currently, I'm deeply focused on learning full stack development.
+In addition, the future plan is to get a solid grasp on AWS and Rust programming language.
 ### Connect with me:
 [<img align="left" alt="LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]